The National (band): 2010–2012: High Violet

-On March 10, 2010, the band performed "Terrible Love", the lead track from High Violet, on Late Night with Jimmy Fallon.
-On March 24, the band released "Bloodbuzz Ohio", the first single from the album, for free download at the official High Violet website.

-High Violet was released on May 11, 2010 in the U.S. to widespread critical acclaim.
+On March 24, the band released "Bloodbuzz Ohio", the first single from their forthcoming album, High Violet, for free download at the official High Violet website.
+High Violet was released on May 11, 2010, in the U.S. to widespread critical acclaim.
 The album debuted with first week sales topping charts across the world, ranking No. 3 in the US, No. 2 in Canada, No. 5 in the United Kingdom, and No. 3 in Portugal, among others.
 High Violet is a Gold Album in Canada, Ireland, Denmark, Belgium, Australia and the United Kingdom.
 On May 13, 2010, the band appeared on the Late Show with David Letterman, performing "Afraid of Everyone".
-On October 25, 2010, it was awarded a Q award, presented by Bernard Sumner of Joy Division and New Order, for Best Album.
-During 2011, the band capitalized on the success of High Violet and toured extensively in North America, Europe and Australia.
-This included festivals in Ireland, Germany and Bohemia such as Heineken Open'er Festival, Reading and Leeds Festivals, Sziget Festival, Rock Werchter Festival, Skanderborg Festival, Electric Picnic, St. Gallen Open Air Festival, and Latitude Festival.
+On October 25, 2010, they were awarded a Q award, presented by Bernard Sumner of Joy Division and New Order, for Best Album.
+In promoting the album, the band made multiple national television appearances and toured globally, including festival appearances at Latitude Festival, Reading and Leeds Festivals, and Sziget Festival.

-In 2011 The National were nominated for a Brit Award for International Breakthrough Act and an MTV Performing Woodie.
+In 2011 the National was nominated for a Brit Award for International Breakthrough Act and an MTV Performing Woodie.
 Two of its songs, "Start a War" (from Boxer) and "About Today", were featured in the film Warrior.
-On March 9, 2011 The National released a music video for Conversation 16 featuring John Slattery, Kristen Schaal and James Urbaniak.
+On March 9, 2011, the National released a music video for Conversation 16 featuring John Slattery, Kristen Schaal and James Urbaniak.
 Two days later Valve announced the band would be contributing an original song, titled "Exile Vilify", for the video game Portal 2, and on April 12, 2011, the band released "Think You Can Wait" from the soundtrack of the film Win Win.